Cardshifter/Cardshifter/Documentation/3) Card Library - Spells.md

 #Card Library Guide - Spells

-This guide will explain how to create custom effects for cards.
-We created an easy-to-use, flexible system that allows for creative effects to be applied to your mod.
+This guide will explain how to create custom spell cards.
+We created an easy-to-use, flexible system that allows for creative spells to be applied to your mod.

 ---